 You’re a student on a campus surrounded by thousands of other students who are all studying different things.
 While they may feel like they have most subjects under control, they’re bound to struggle with at least one of the classes their taking.
 If you’ve excelled at one of your classes, then starting a tutoring service is a great business option.
 Not only will you earn some extra money as an entrepreneur, but you can help your peers overcome their biggest challenges and succeed in passing their most challenging classes.

 Depending on your schedule, you may find yourself with a little break in between classes or in the middle of the day.
-If this is the case, then one of the best and easiest ways to fill that time is by offering a dog walking service.
+If this is the case, then one of the best and easiest ways to fill that time is by offering a dog walking service or become a dog trainer.
+Make sure to use good quality shock collars while training with the dogs.
 Whether you walk the pets of other students who are in class most of the day or branch out to the families living in the area, helping people ensure that their fur babies get the attention that they need is a great business opportunity and comes with its own set of benefits for you to enjoy.